Here are a few highlights of sustainability initiatives underway at Middlesex Centre.

 - Energy Consumption and Greenhouse Gas Emissions Report 2019

-The energy conservation plan is expected to be updated in 2021.
+The energy conservation plan is expected to be updated in the near future.

 Middlesex Centre's Green Builder Program recognizes those companies that embrace sustainability in their approach and practices.

-COVID-19 Update: The Clean and Green Program is on-hold for 2021.
-We hope to be back next year.
+COVID-19 Update: The Clean and Green Program is on-hold at this time.

 The Clean and Green Program sweeps across Middlesex Centre each spring!
 The program includes a 20 Minute Make-Over, which encourages businesses and organizations to spend 20 minutes to help pick-up litter in our community.
 Stay tuned for details.